Padstow: Mummers' or Darkie Day

 On Boxing Day and New Year's Day, it is a tradition for some residents to don blackface and parade through the town singing 'minstrel' songs.
 This is an ancient midwinter celebration that occurs every year in Padstow and was originally part of the pagan heritage of midwinter celebrations that were regularly celebrated all over Cornwall where people would guise dance and disguise themselves by blackening up their faces or wearing masks.
 Recently (since 2007), the people of Penzance have revived its midwinter celebration with the Montol Festival which like Padstow at times would have had people darkening or painting their skin to disguise themselves as well as masking.)

 Folklorists associate the practice with the widespread British custom of blacking up for mumming and morris dancing, and suggest there is no record of slave ships coming to Padstow.
 Once an unknown local charity event, the day has recently become controversial, perhaps since a description was published.

 Also some now suggest it is racist for white people to "black up" for any reason.

 Although "outsiders" have linked the day with racism, Padstonians insist that this is not the case and are incredulous at both description and allegations.
 Long before the controversy Charlie Bate, noted Padstow folk advocate, recounted that in the 1970s the content and conduct of the day were carefully reviewed to avoid potential offence.

 The Devon and Cornwall Constabulary have taken video evidence twice and concluded there were no grounds for prosecution.

 Nonetheless protests resurface annually.
 The day has now been renamed Mummers' Day in an attempt to avoid offence and identify it more clearly with established Cornish tradition.

 The debate has now been subject to academic scrutiny.

 Other similar traditions that use the black-face disguise and are still celebrated within the United Kingdom are the Border Morris dancers, and Molly dancers of the East Midlands and East Anglia.

+Cornish wrestling

+There have been Cornish wrestling tournaments held in Padstow for at least the last 200 years.
+Tournaments have been held at the Drill Hall, the "Lawn" overlooking the harbour and at the Commercial Hotel.